“Madonna sings badly and is very vulgar, but her show is impeccable! The public never makes a mistake.”

 Frequently funny and not in the slightest bit bitchy (well, OK, perhaps a bit), this clever, nasty but ultimately helpful guide to loving and loathing Madonna is designed as a revealing, brutally honest journal which lays out thirty of the most scathing reasons you ever needed to hate this iconic imbecile.
 Brilliantly vituperative chapters include Immaterial Girl, Desperately Seeking Elocution and Mamma Don’t Leach.
 It provides you darling readers with all the ammunition required to shoot down those deadly dull “Madonna has done more for feminism than Germaine Greer” types you endure on the train.
 You know the sort; the ones who wear eyelashes a camel would kill for, and a skirt even a Page 3 girl would baulk at wearing.
 Sorry, Sun!

 Darling, Madonna was once cool, but Mr. Gravity’s been very unkind to that woman.
-But now that the queen of ego is 60 and her career is a shadow of its former self, is it still fun to pick on her?
+But now that the queen of ego has reached her sixties and her career is a shadow of its former self, is it still fun to pick on her?
 Absolutely.
 How many of us wake up and look forward to hearing of the latest Madonna’s done another dumb thing alert?
 I can see a veritable sea of hands.
 But should we count her out?
 Not just yet.
 This is a creature so stubborn she’d almost certainly survive a nuclear war and wouldn’t hesitate in crowing to the cockroaches how she’s the last human standing, just before she ate them.
 But hey, as the swingorilliant Robbie Williams made clear, bitch, she’s Madonna.
 As if the conceited cow ever lets us forget it.
 So ladies and gentlemen, may I present to you The Hall of Shamelessness: thirty lowlights in a career of amazing non-grace.
 Those of a sensitive disposition may wish to look away now.

 1. Something Not To Remember